qzaidi/quran/README.md

   }
 });
 ```
-Or all the chapters, by omitting the first argument
+Or all the chapters, by omitting the optional argument

 ```
 quran.chapter(function(err,info) {
   if (!err) {